-These financial statements have been prepared on the basis of accounting principles applicable to a going concern which assumes the Group will be able to continue in operation for the foreseeable future and will be able to realise its assets and discharge its liabilities in the normal course of operations.
+These financial statements hrave been prepared on the basis of accounting principles applicable to a going concern which assumes the Company will be able to continue in operation for the foreseeable future and will be able to realise its assets and discharge its liabilities in the normal course of operations.

-The Group's consolidated cash balance as at 31 December 2023 was \$996,782 and the Group had net current liabilities of \$588,556 (including current contingent consideration of \$1,382,358 as disclosed in Note 11 relating to the HyProMag acquisition which can be settled through shares or cash at the election of the Group if certain milestones are met).
-On 10 April 2024, the Company raised gross proceeds of approximately \$950,000 (£750,000) via a private placing totaling 15,000,000 new common shares without par value each in the Company at a price of 5 pence ("p") (approximately \$0.06) per share (Note 23).
-On 26 April 2024, the Group had a cash balance of \$1,023,827.
+The Company's consolidated cash balance as at 31 March 2024 was \$484,295 and the Company had net current liabilities of \$2,000,026 (including current contingent consideration of \$1,407,069 if certain milestones are met as disclosed in Note 12 relating to the HyProMag acquisition which can be settled through shares or cash at the election of the Company).
+On 10 April 2024, the Company raised gross proceeds of approximately \$950,000 (£750,000) via a private placing totaling 15,000,000 new common shares without par value each in the Company at a price of 5 pence ("p") (approximately \$0.06) per share (Note 21).

-This placing has allowed the Group to acquire additional equipment to underpin HyProMag's transition to first commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham, UK which is targeted for the second half (H2) of 2024; and German recycling development including orders of long lead time equipment in Germany, unlocking additional grant funding.
+This placing has allowed the Company to acquire additional equipment to underpin HyProMag's transition to first commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham, UK which is targeted for the second half of 2024; and German recycling development including orders of long lead time equipment in Germany, unlocking additional grant funding.